rniggebrugge/Compendium-Prototype/README.md

 Most fields that are included in the **EAW.form** file have been given names that are referred to from the **EAW.label** file.
 For each named field it is possible to add the associated labels in the EU languages.

+####Managing the labels

+Once the forms (.form and .label) files have been defined, the labels can be managed through a simple tool found in file **manage.html**.
+In this file the administrator chooses an Instrument and is presented with all the labels of that form.
+From there it is possible to add translations or edit current content.
+By changing the shown labels (or Show all) and disabling/enabling labels (or Enable all), it is made easy to limit the shown content and to prevent accidental copy-and-paste into wrong languages.

 ####Files